DiamondLightSource/pato-backend/README.rst

     - smtp_server: SMTP server host
     - smtp_port: SMTP port to be used for emailing reports
     - active_session_cutoff: Time, in weeks, to be used as a threshold for determining if a session is active or not, following the end of the first processing pipeline.
 For example, a session would be considered inactive if there were no new actions for the past 5 weeks, by default.
+    - users_only_on_industrial: Hide industrial session details from staff, only display it to users/staff directly listed as part of that visit

 ==========
 Deployment